Breakpoints

 As seems to be the trend this season, Mother Nature threw us a curveball rendering the intended SL and Parallel GS venue unsuitable for racing on the first day of competition.
 After the SL inspection, it was clear that Sundance would not be safe for racing until the temperatures dropped much lower.
 Undeterred, the organizing committee quickly developed a plan B to run all racing on Exhibition until the final day where temperatures were expected to be colder.
 The main trail Exhibition, is north facing and tree lined limiting the direct daily sun on the hill and allowing it to stay in prime shape for competition.
 The A/B group got started as scheduled with two 2-run SG races, while C/D got to relaxing, brunch, and free-skiing.
 The first SG race was the 2024 A Racer’s Edge National Championship SG and the second was a bonus and part of the 2024 A Racer’s Edge National Speed Series.
 Both races are scored for the National Speed Series.
 Due to the shorter vertical drop, the SG at Granite Peak is a combined time of two runs.
 At 40 plus seconds a run with a 7 minute lap time on the chairlift, it was an absolute blast to get 4 runs down the SG track.
 As soon as the SG wrapped up, the race crew quickly setup the trail for C/D SL and off we went slapping plastic.
 Before transitioning to awards the organizers and team captains hashed out a plan for the following days to best utilize the Exhibition race trail until colder temperatures arrived.
 We then transitioned to awards at the Grand Historic Lodge restaurant at the base of the resort.
 The party vibe was at an all-time high as racers recapped their runs, made new friends, caught up with long-time ones, congratulated fellow competitors, and set the stage to throw down for three more days of national competition.

 Rolling on with plan B, Thursday brought C/D SG in the morning with A/B SL in the afternoon.
 Despite the initial forecast for cloudy with rain, we were delighted with a sunny day.
-Post racing racers did extra vertical slip runs to smooth out the surface for the following day’s competition.
 Not to be outdone by the welcome party, the Thursday awards party wowed us with a beautiful top floor view at the Velveteen Plum looking out toward the mountain lit up for night skiing.
 Rain never came until later Thursday evening with a quick shower for a little bit of natural injection for GS the next day.

 With a field of about 110 racers we had racers in all age classes from 1-13 for women and 1-12 for men.
 It was the first time in 12 years we’ve had 23 age classes represented at the National Championships!
+It was a first for Nationals in the Central Division and a first hosting a parallel GS as part of the event.
+With both getting rave reviews, it probably won't be the last for either!
 We're working on plans for the 2025 Nationals and will make that announcement as soon as possible!

 Thanks to all the sponsors!